Eric Schneiderman: NY Attorney General Accused Of Physically Abusing Four Women

 “As [Schneiderman’s] prominence as a voice against sexual misconduct has risen, so, too, has the distress of four women with whom he has had romantic relationships or encounters.
 They accuse Schneiderman of having subjected them to nonconsensual physical violence.
 All have been reluctant to speak out, fearing reprisal.
 But two of the women, Michelle Manning Barish and Tanya Selvaratnam, have talked to The New Yorker on the record, because they feel that doing so could protect other women.
 They allege that he repeatedly hit them, often after drinking, frequently in bed and never with their consent.”

+“I am the law.”
+Four women accuse NY attorney general and #MeToo advocate Eric Schneiderman of violent physical abuse.
+Several gave harrowing accounts of violence, fear, and intimidation to @JaneMayerNYer and me in our @NewYorker investigation: https://t.co/JCkFKf9lvR

-The New Yorker continued about the assault claims leveled against the attorney general, New York state’s top law-enforcement official.
+The New Yorker continued its report about the assault claims leveled against the attorney general, New York state’s top law-enforcement official.

 “A third former romantic partner of Schneiderman’s told Manning Barish and Selvaratnam that he also repeatedly subjected her to nonconsensual physical violence, but she told them that she is too frightened of him to come forward.
 A fourth woman, an attorney who has held prominent positions in the New York legal community, says that Schneiderman made an advance toward her; when she rebuffed him, he slapped her across the face with such force that it left a mark that lingered the next day.”